eriktetzlaff/AIProject/README.md

 + Use PGVector Extension for Postgresql Database
 + Install gradio and langchain
 + Run the Code of the OllamaChatBot.py File

-+ In the Prototype Folder are some Prototypes
+In the Prototype Folder are some Prototypes.